samanthans-caicc/fluffy-umbrella/PLAN.md

 # PROJECT PLAN
-#### Because I am doing this project on my own, I am detailing a plan to develop this project and keep track of my progress.
+#### I am detailing a plan to develop this project and keep track of my progress.
 This will be deleted later.

 For exact requirements, please be referring to [Assignment 3](https://utsa.instructure.com/courses/80295/files/folder/assignments?preview=13886944).